CodeHunt101/issues/README.md

 Make sure to execute `npm install` to install all the dependencies.

+Run `npm start` from the root directory to run the server.
+By default it utilises port 3000.

 To execute commands, in the CLI you must run from the root directory:

 ```